shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 + Tx _value_ B:
 the amount of network data sent in the last interval, in Bytes

-These heartbeats are logged at the `message` level every `60` seconds by default.
+These heartbeats are logged at the `message` level every `1` second by default.
 The heartbeat log level can be changed with the option `-g` or `--stat-log-level` and the heartbeat interval set with the option `-h` or `--stat-interval`.

 Each plug-in also generally logs useful statistics, such as file download size and timing information.
 This information can be parsed from the Shadow log file.